gpinho/physician-graph/README.md

         * Parent Organization
         * Healthcare Provide Taxonomy Group (?)
 (1-15) (Multi or Single Specialty Group)

-NPI records in the downloadable file will also include deactivated health care provider data.
+Obs: NPI records in the downloadable file will also include deactivated health care provider data.
 But for these deactivated providers, only the NPI and its deactivation date will be visible in the downloadable file

 ### Health Care Provider Taxonomy Code
 * **National Uniform Claim Committee**: